juansta/breakin/woolworths.md

 Tried to ring Robert from Steel Line Doors (0402 352 676) to find out how the claim was going.

 Could not get through and left a message for a call back.

+## Email Communication
+After leaving the phone message, I received an email from Hakan confirming that nothing has changed and work is set to commence on the 5th of June.